 University of California, Berkley

-The library at Berkley houses a collection of German studies that includes the Bancroft library's Fruchtbringende Gesellschaft collection.
+The library at the University of California at Berkley houses a collection of German texts, which includes the Bancroft library's Fruchtbringende Gesellschaft collection.
 This collection contains the works of Germany's first literary society and can be purchased from Brill Publishers for you to add to your own collection of rare German books.

 University of Cincinnati

-The Blegen Library, located in the Archives and Rare Books Library of the university, houses one largest German-American history collections in the United States.
-The collection includes newspapers, manuscripts and literature pertaining to German-American history.
-To view the library's collection, it is necessary to make an appointment by contacting the library staff at 513-556-1959.
+The Blegen Library, located in the Archives and Rare Books Library of the university, houses one of the largest German-American history collections in the United States.
+The collection includes newspapers, manuscripts, and literature pertaining to German-American history.
+To view the library's collection, it's necessary to make an appointment and you can do so by contacting the library staff at 513-556-1959.

 Pennsylvania State University

 At the Penn State Special Collections Library, collectors of rare German books can find the Allison-Shelley Collection of German literature.
 This collection features the Saur Bible, the first German language Bible printed in America.